r05323028/spotify-audio-features-fetcher/README.md

 CLIENT_SECRET = '<YOUR_CLIENT_SECRET>'
 ```

-next, use `SpotifySong` to acess the audio features.
+next, use `SpotifySong` to access the audio features.

 ```python